srares13/keyboard-cursors-and-selections/KCS_RELEASE_NOTES.md

-**If it's your first time installing the extension, you wont have to read this.**
+**If it's your first install, you won't have to check Release Notes.**

 ## 1.1.0 (14 Aug 2023)